 Converting a Dryer Outlet or Dryer Cord Yourself

 Changing a dryer cord from a three-prong to a four-prong (or vice versa) is an easy project for most people.
-The process is relatively simple, and this is usually the best way to deal with a situation where your dryer cord doesn't match the dryer outlet.
+The process is relatively simple, and this is usually the best way to deal with the situation when your dryer cord doesn't match the dryer outlet present in your home.

-If you have very good skills as an electrician, you can also consider wiring a new outlet yourself, but you need good skills and an understanding of electrical systems.
+If you have very good skills as a DIY electrician, you can also consider wiring a new outlet yourself, but you need good skills and an understanding of electrical systems.
 For most people, it is better to have a certified electrician or appliance repairman to do this installation.

 National electrical code changes for 1996 and USA participation in International Energy Agency activities related to photovoltaics safety and grid interconnection.
 Sandia National Laboratories with the United States Department of Energy.